paulohenriquesg/backend/docs/API.md

 ### POST `/api/files`

 #### Description
 Create a new file.
-The request body should include the file name, creation date, checksum.
+The request body should include the file name, creation date.
+Checksum is optional.
 The response includes data about the created file, such as its ID, name, creation date, checksum, and status.
 And the response also includes a list of uploads associated with the file, including their IDs, numbers, statuses, and timestamps.
 File name is unique.
 It's impossible to recreate a file with the same name as an existing one (despite a status).
 If you want to restart an upload process, you need to remove the file first.